corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

     * Simplify former ruler traits - one per former authority (hive, machine, regular)
     * Add all leader class versions of the former Hive Mind and Machine Intelligence traits
     * Add scripted_loc to still use the varying flavor text for former rulers
-* 9.1.0 Adjust leader background ethics when they transfer empires
+* 9.1.0 Adjust leader background ethics and jobs when they transfer empires

 ## Source Code